rozza/mongo-python-driver/doc/examples/aggregation.rst

 Aggregation Framework
 ---------------------

-Now we'll perform a simple aggregation to count the number of occurrences for each tag in the ``tags`` array, across the entire collection.
+This example shows how to use the :meth:`~pymongo.collection.Collection.aggregate` method to use the aggregation framework.
+We'll perform a simple aggregation to count the number of occurrences for each tag in the ``tags`` array, across the entire collection.
 To achieve this we need to pass in two operations to the pipeline.
 First, we need to unwind the ``tags`` array and then group by the tags and sum them up.

 .. doctest::